-Urban Financial Services Coalition (UFSC) International Oratorical Competition is the premier public speaking competition for professionals in the financial service industry.
-Each year professionals prepare themselves for upward mobility by sharpening their speaking and presentations skills through their participation in local, regional and international competitions.
-The competition provides professionals an opportunity to become proficient board room presenters, while they inform, educate and inspire UFSC members and the public.
-Oratorical contestants entering the competition will choose one of the below five oratorical topics to create their 5 to 10 minute speeches.
+Urban Financial Services Coalition (UFSC) International Oratorical Competition is the premier public speaking competition for college professionals in the financial service industry.
+Each year college students prepare themselves for upward mobility by sharpening their speaking and presentations skills through their participation in local, regional and international competitions.
+The competition provides college professionals an opportunity to become proficient board room presenters, while informing, educating and inspiring UFSC members and the public at large.

 2017 UFSC Oratorical Topics